olov/ng-annotate/README.md

 ## Highly recommended: enable ng-strict-di in your minified builds
 `<div ng-app="myApp" ng-strict-di>`

-Do that in your ng-annotate processed builds and AngularJS will let you in case there are any missing dependency injection annotations.
+Do that in your ng-annotate processed builds and AngularJS will let you know if there are any missing dependency injection annotations.
 This is an upcoming feature in AngularJS 1.3 ([docs](https://docs.angularjs.org/api/ng/directive/ngApp)).